carnivuth/labcraft/readme.md

 			C[backup volume]
 		end
 	end
-	A & B -- backup on --> C
+	A -- backup on --> C
-	A   -- mounted on /mnt/storage --> B
 ```

 ## BACKUPS

-Backups are made with the use of PBS in snapshot mode, every night at 21:00 for all containers and virtual machines, one of the 2 hard drives is dedicated to this purpose, only the last 5 backups are maintained
+Backups are made with the use of PBS in snapshot mode, every night at 21:00 for all containers and virtual machines, one of the 2 hard drives is dedicated to this purpose

-for big containers stop mode is used instead, see [this](https://pve.proxmox.com/wiki/Backup_and_Restore#_backup_modes) for reference

 ## INSTALLATION